 Compliance with applicable legal and other requirements is a core commitment of an Environmental Management System.
 London Hydro has established and implemented procedures to identify, review and maintain current access to applicable legal and other requirements.
 The legal and other requirements are reflected in the organization's business activities, environmental management programs, objectives and targets, training, policies, procedures, practices, and contractor expectations.
-A compilation of the 121 legal and other requirements has been created within the Aspects and Impacts database.
+A compilation of the 124 legal and other requirements has been created within the Aspects and Impacts database.
 A review of new and up and coming regulatory requirements is completed regularly to ensure London Hydro remains compliant to applicable legal and other requirements.

-As part of our EMS, in 2018, London Hydro underwent a third part environmental regulatory review relative to our business activities at our 111 Horton St. site.
-As a result of this review, revisions and improvements were made to the Environmental Certificates of Approval, documentation and storage locations.
+As part of our EMS, on a regular basis, London Hydro participates in a third party environmental regulatory review relative to our business activities at our 111 Horton St. site.
+The regular reviews, revisions, corrections and continuous improvements ensure our EMS is relevant, current and effective.